MrJadaml/mac-maker/readme.md

 source install.sh
 ```

+When it promts you to enter your password, be sure to check if it is asking for your computer password or your appleID password.

 #### Accept Xcode Agreement

 To accept the Xcode agreement from the terminal, run the following command in your terminal: